 We have incurred net losses since our inception.
-For the three months ended March 31, 2023, we had a net loss of \$14.6 million, and we expect to incur substantial additional losses in future periods.
-As of March 31, 2023, we had an accumulated deficit of \$48.6 million.
+For the six months ended June 30, 2023, we had a net loss of \$18.4 million, and we expect to incur substantial additional losses in future periods.
+As of June 30, 2023, we had an accumulated deficit of \$52.4 million.

 We expect to continue incurring losses in the future and will be required to raise additional capital in the future to complete our clinical trials, pursue product development initiatives and penetrate markets for the sale of our products.
 We believe that we will continue to have access to capital resources through possible equity offerings, debt financings, corporate collaborations or other means.
 There can be no assurance that we will be able to obtain additional financing on terms acceptable to us, on a timely basis or at all.
 If we are unable to secure additional capital, we may be required to curtail any clinical trials and development of new or existing products and take additional measures to reduce expenses in order to conserve our cash in amounts sufficient to sustain operations and meet our obligations.
-Based on our current level of expenditures, and after receiving the net proceeds of \$28.0 million from a private placement financing, we believe that we have sufficient resources such that there is not substantial doubt about our ability to continue operations for at least one year after the date that these financial statements are available to be issued.
+The financial impact associated with the clinical trial we will be required to run based on recent FDA feedback is uncertain, and we expect to obtain clarifying feedback from the FDA regarding the scope of the trial in the Fall of 2023.
+Based on the Company's currently anticipated level of expenditures that will be required to conduct the clinical and regulatory work to develop its product candidates.